TeX-Live/texlive-source/texk/texlive/w32_wrapper/readme.txt

   Rationale

-    Wrappers enable to use scripts on Windows as regular programs.
+    Wrappers enable use of scripts on Windows as regular programs.
     They are also required for some binary programs to set-up the right environment for them.